COSC3020/dijkstra/README.md

 ## Runtime Analysis

-What is the big-$\Theta$ complexity of your implementation?
+What is the big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.